 CoC Board

 The CoC shall be governed by a Board, which will provide oversight and accountability for all CoC responsibilities and carryout all CoC duties except those described above as being the responsibility of the CoC Membership.
-The Board serves as the HUD-designated primary decision making group of the Three County Continuum of Care.
+The Board serves as the HUD-designated primary decision-making group of the Three County Continuum of Care.
 The Board is elected by the general membership and given decision making and delegation authority.
 The CoC shall commit to having Board representation that reflects the diversity of populations served by the CoC.

 CoC Board Responsibilities: